JovicaB/Business-Psychometric-Assessment-System--BF/README.md

 ## Known Issues and Limitations

 Please note that the Business-Psychometric Assessment System is in its initial development phase and is currently limited to the psychological instrument for job satisfaction assessment (specifically its diagnostic part), MBTI personality test and PCL-R Psychopathy Checklist (revised).
 We are continuously working to expand our offerings and improve the system, and welcome your feedback and suggestions.
+Please be aware that the Alpha version of our application currently offers the diagnostic portion of our tests, with a minimal interpretation.
+We are actively working on expanding our offerings and enhancing the system.